-Following these simple health tips can help you keep your diabetes under control while you enjoy the festive spirit of the season.
+Here, Steven Rothschild, MD, a family medicine doctor at Rush University Medical Center, offers 5 tips to help you keep your diabetes under control while you enjoy the festive spirit of the season.

-You'll also want to trim the fat.
+It's also important to trim the fat.
 In baking recipes that call for oil, you can usually cut the amount of oil in half, and if you're concerned about how moist the baked product will be, substitute half the amount of oil required with unsweetened apple sauce.

 Keep an eye on the amount of food you eat, because eating too much can affect your blood sugar levels.
 A good rule of thumb for your lean meat portion is that it be about the size of a deck of cards.
 Carbohydrate servings, such as pasta or rice, should be about the size of a fist.

 An easy strategy for portion control is to think of your plate being cut into four sections:

 Lean protein — should take up one quarter of your plate